-The Dutch Futhanasia Act took effect in the Netherlands in 2002.
-Since then the official euthanasia number of patients with a mental disorder has risen from 13 in 2011 to 42 patients in 2013.
-This Act regulates the ending of one's life by a physician at the request of an unbearably suffering patient.
-It defines euthanasia as death resulting from administering lethal drugs by a physician with the intention to end a patient's life, at the patient's explicit request.^{2,3} The following criteria are listed in this act: (1) there is a voluntary and well-considered request from the patient to end his life, (2) the patient is suffering unbearably without prospect of improvement, (3) the patient is informed about his situation and prospect, (4) there are no reasonable alternatives to relieve suffering, (5) euthanasia is performed with due medical care and attention, and (6) an independent physician must be consulted by the treating physician to evaluate criteria 1-5.4 However, the nature of help, and psychiatrists were warned to be particularly wary of requests from patients with personality disorders.
-The 2009 version offers a more detailed approach for physicians by specifically highlighting the complexity of assessing the decision-making capacity of the person in the presence of chronic mental illness.
-A study conducted in 1996 among 673 Dutch psychiatrists, showed that 205 of 552 respondents had received at least one explicit and persistent euthanasia request, of whom twelve complied.
-Most cases were of patients who had both a mental disorder and a serious physical illness that was unbearable or hopeless, and for which previous treatment had failed.
-One of the most frequent reasons, among psychiatrists, for refusing an euthanasia request was doubt that suffering was actually unbearable.
-In 2004 the same authors showed when the patient's euthanasia request was refused, psychiatrists judged that the request was not well considered or that the patient had a treatable mental disorder.
-This raised the question whether the euthanasia request criteria can be fulfilled in mentally-ill (e.g., depressed) patients.
+The Dutch Euthanasia Act took effect in the Netherlands in 2002.
+Since then the official euthanasia number of patients with a mental disorder has risen from 13 in 2011 to 42 patients in 2013.1 This Act regulates the ending of one's life by a physician at the request of an unbearably suffering patient.
+It defines euthanasia as death resulting from administering lethal drugs by a physician with the intention to end a patient's life, at the patient's explicit request.^{2,3} The following criteria are listed in this act: (1) there is a voluntary and well-considered request from the patient to end his life, (2) the patient is suffering unbearably without prospect of improvement, (3) the patient is informed about his situation and prospect, (4) there are no reasonable alternatives to relieve suffering, (5) euthanasia is performed with due medical care and attention, and (6) an independent physician must be consulted by the treating physician to evaluate criteria 1-5.4 However, the nature of 'suffering' [criterion 2] (i.e. physical or psychosocial) is not specified in the Dutch act.5 general statements were made about the importance of interpreting the euthanasia request as a cry for help, and psychiatrists were warned to be particularly wary of requests from patients with personality disorders.4 The 2009 version offers a more detailed approach for physicians by specifically highlighting the complexity of assessing the decision-making capacity of the person in the presence of chronic mental illness.6 A study conducted in 1996 among 673 Dutch psychiatrists, showed that 205 of 552 respondents had received at least one explicit and persistent euthanasia request, of whom twelve complied.7 Most cases were of patients who had both a mental disorder and a serious physical illness that was unbearable or hopeless, and for which previous treatment had failed.
+One of the most frequent reasons, among psychiatrists, for refusing an euthanasia request was doubt that suffering was actually unbearable.7 In 2004 the same authors showed when the patient's euthanasia request was refused, psychiatrists judged that the request was not well considered or that the patient had a treatable mental disorder.8 This raised the question whether the euthanasia request criteria can be fulfilled in mentally-ill (e.g., depressed) patients.